miwermi/surfs-up/README.md

 <img src="https://github.com/miwermi/surfs-up/blob/main/graphics/JuneTemps.png" align="left" width="186" height="262" alt ="graphic: June Temps">
 <img src="https://github.com/miwermi/surfs-up/blob/main/graphics/DecemberTemps.png" align="left" width="186" height="262" alt ="graphic: Dec Temps">

-Figs. 2 & 3 June & December Temperature Details
+Figs. 2 & 3
+(left) June & December Temperature Details

+## Sumarizing and Making an Analysis

+While my investory and I are obviously very excited, our data is a little all over the place.
+We needed to decide whether to restrict it to the station whre the shop will be (if that is 100% decided) - or take all of the stations into consideration, and look at temperatures and preciptation totals at each one individually and compare averages (regardless of data points).
+For starters, and since the board meeting is coming up, I'll wrangle everythign I can for the spot we are most interested in.